rnhc1000/pipeline-api/README.md

 There are some specific requirements to be met, such as authentication and authorization, data persistence, paginated data recovery, authenticated access to endpoints and some other requirements.<br />
 <br />
-The app has been coded using Java 21, Spring Boot 3.3.5, Gradle, Javadoc, Spring Security, Spring JPA, Spring Webflux, Spark, Kafka, Minio,  OpenAPI, PostgresSQL, Docker and hosted in an AWS EC2 instance with secure access provided by a NGINX SSL proxy reverse and being live at <a href="https://pipeline.ferreiras.dev.br" target="_blank">Pipeline</a> <br />
+The app has been coded using ReactJS, TypeScript, Java 21, Spring Boot 3.3.5, Gradle, Javadoc, Spring Security, Spring JPA, Spark, Kafka, Minio,  OpenAPI, PostgresSQL, Docker and hosted in an AWS EC2 instance with secure access provided by a NGINX SSL proxy reverse and being live at <a href="https://pipeline.ferreiras.dev.br" target="_blank">Pipeline</a> <br />
 <br />